 Orans recommended that system adminstrators take steps to reduce the risks to enterprises:

-- confirmation, such as a phone call or e-mail, should be part of the authentication process for first-time screen name contacts.
+- Identity impersonation: Out-of-band confirmation, such as a phone call or e-mail, should be part of the authentication process for first-time screen name contacts.
 Enterprises should establish policies for the registration of users and assign screen names.

 - Malicious code: IM file transfer generally is peer-to-peer (P2P), so there is no opportunity for enterprise IT security to scan files in transit.
 When an infected file is opened, the virus spreads to the recipient machine.